digital-asset/contingent-claims/docs/Lifecycling.md

 The second feature facilitates handling of contracts with many fixing dates but only a few payment dates (e.g. barrier options, OIS swaps).
 However, it adds additional complexity: when we lifecycle at a payment or election date, we need to be able to look back in time and collect the cumulated effects of all previous fixing events.

 The third feature ensures a degree of robustness with respect to disruptions of the running ledger.
 It also allows lifecycling as of a past or future date.
-The task of ensuring that a transaction (e.g. the election of an `Or` or `Anytime` node at time `t`) falls within a pre-defined range of ledger times is delegated to a separate integration layer and not handled in the library.
+The task of ensuring that a transaction (e.g. the election of an `Or` or `anytime` node at time `t`) falls within a pre-defined range of ledger times is delegated to a separate integration layer and not handled in the library.

 ### Implementation assumptions